 And yet, for us at our green home, dropping all medical insurance turned out to be a profoundly positive step.
 Let me explain.

-Having been on NMP for thirty years in SA, and for seven in the Netherlands where it is compulsory for all, we were shocked on our return to these lovely shores to be told that there was a huge premium to be paid “because we had not been on a medical aid.”
+Having been on NMP for thirty years in SA, and for seven in the Netherlands where it is compulsory for all, we were shocked on our return to these lovely shores to be told that there was a huge premium to be paid “because we had not been on a medical-aid.”
 We exploded in indignation.
-There followed a time of contemplation; dare we go off all medical insurance?
+There followed a time of contemplation; dare we go off all health insurance?
 What happens if…?

 Have we got it all right?
 Certainly not.
 Better health is a moving target, but it is better to aim your best shots, missing periodically, than be ostriches and pretend sickness will never breach the moat.

 With hindsight, where would I start after ten years of doing our damnedest to be disgustingly healthy?
 Oddly it would be with making a probiotic.
 Kefir was our choice, but it could be this homemade sauerkraut recipe or kombucha, for example.
 There is a huge amount coming out in the scientific literature about the great importance of a healthy microbiome; the bugs inhabiting out intestines.